1939 Tulsa Golden Hurricane football team

 The 1939 Tulsa Golden Hurricane football team represented the University of Tulsa during the 1939 college football season.
 In their first year under head coach Chet Benefiel, the Golden Hurricane compiled a 4–5–1 record (2–1–1 against conference opponents) and finished in third place in the Missouri Valley Conference.

+Tulsa was ranked at No. 100 (out of 609 teams) in the final Litkenhous Ratings for 1939.

 Schedule

 After the season

-The 1940 NFL Draft was held on December 9, 1939.
+The 1940 NFL draft was held on December 9, 1939.
 The following Golden Hurricane players were selected.